bishoppebbles/Collect-ADDomainData/README.md

 Collect-ADDomainData.ps1 -DHCPServer dhcpsvr01 -DHCPOnly

 # Collects only Windows Active Directory domain user object and group memberships datasets using the AD domain distinguished name of the script host.
-Collect-ADDomainData.ps1 -ADOnly
+Collect-ADDomainData.ps1 -ActiveDirectoryOnly

 # Collects only Windows Active Directory domain user object and group memberships datasets using the AD domain distinguished name of the script host and the specified Organization Unit (OU).
-Collect-ADDomainData.ps1 -OUName 'Detroit' -ADOnly
+Collect-ADDomainData.ps1 -OUName 'Detroit' -ActiveDirectoryOnly

 # Collects the datasets for the local system on the script host.
 Collect-ADDomainData.ps1 -LocalCollectionOnly